munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 few bits of advice that I hope may be useful to you:

- *  Abstraction and decoupling make evolving your program faster and easier, but don't waste time doing it unless you're confident the code in question needs that flexibility.
+ *  Abstraction and decoupling make evolving your program faster and easier, but don't waste time doing them unless you're confident the code in question needs that flexibility.

- *  <span name="think">Think</span> about and design for performance throughout your development cycle, but put off the low-level nitty gritty optimizations that lock assumptions into your code as late as possible.
+ *  <span name="think">Think</span> about and design for performance throughout your development cycle, but put off the low-level, nitty-gritty optimizations that lock assumptions into your code until as late as possible.

 <aside name="think">